 Skip to content

-Pick exact colors from any image · in-browser · private
+Pick exact colors · zoom · auto-extract · in-browser

 Image Color Picker

-Drop a photo and drag the pins to pick the exact colors you want — a precise pixel eyedropper with a live magnifier.
-Build a palette point by point, copy any HEX, then export.
+Drop a photo and drag the pins to pick exact colors — a precise pixel eyedropper with a live magnifier and zoom.
+Build a palette point by point, auto-extract the dominant colors, copy in HEX/RGB/HSL, then export.
 Your image never leaves your device.

 01 · Pick from the image